openstack-archive/fuel-docs/devdocs/develop/nailgun/customization/settings.rst

 * *values* list is needed for settings of "radio" or "select" type to declare its possible values.
 Options from "values" list also support dependencies and conflcits declaration.
+* *min* is used for setting the "number", "text_list" or "textarea_list" type.
+  For the "number" type, "min" declares the minimum input number value.
-* *min* is actual for settings of "text_list" or "textarea_list" type to declare a minimum input list length for the setting
+  For the "text_list" and "textarea_list" types, it declares the minimum list length for the setting.
+* *max* is used for setting the "number", "text_list", or "textarea_list" type.
+  For the "number" type, "max" declares the maximum input number value.
-* *max* is actual for settings of "text_list" or "textarea_list" type to declare a maximum input list length for the setting
+  For the "text_list" and "textarea_list" types, it declares the maximum list length for the setting.

 .. _restrictions: